christian-schw/christian-schw/README.md

 Hello visitor!<br />
 I'm Christian.<br />
 <br />
-I am an SAP developer in Germany.<br />
+I am a SAP developer in Germany.<br />
 In my spare time I do web development and other things (for example Python projects).<br />
 <br />
 For more information about myself, see my website: https://www.christian-schwanse.com<br />